0nix/ggj21/twine/evidence_questioning.md

 ### 3.6 Pleasantries with the neighbor (super leader +2 and leader -1 )

 You explain that Albert Hassel had decided to talk to the neighbor before entering his own flat, something that he had not done previously.
-This conversation was unrecorded and undocumented, given that there was no indication that he would have any sort of interest in his neighbors in the file.
+This conversation was unrecorded, given that there was no indication that he would have any sort of interest in his neighbors.
 This needs to be entered into the surveillance dossier as an interaction that could have adverse effects if the identity of the other person is not known.

 "Do we have the list of tenants on file, Agent?"
 Sergeant Bayer asks.
 You produce the list of tenants in Hassel's building.
 The apartment number and description match citizen Laurie Weiss.